AnyaSen/Vocabulary-app/README.md

 ### App functionality overview:

-The app allows to make a list of vocabulary, review the words and track the progress, therefore memorizing foreing words faster.
+The app allows to make a list of vocabulary, review the words, and track the progress, therefore memorizing foreign words faster.

 To use the app:

-- create an acccount
+- create an account
 - add some words
 - review them and learn by typing in translation
 - track the progress